timberland-sig/rh-linux-poc/README.md

 ### Step 2 Run `./netsetup.sh` on the hypervisor

 The `./netsetup.sh` utility is ran on the hypervisor in the `host-vm` directory.
 It is ran automatically by default, but only once.
-You can run it yourself too using the infromation from the `ip -br addr show` command on the `host-vm`.
+If you ran `make start` with `NET_TYPE=bridged`, you will be prompted for the IP address of the `host-vm`.
+You obtained that in the previous step from the `ip -br addr show` command on the `host-vm`.
 The script leverages password-less login using SSH keys.
 You will only be prompted for the `root` password once.

 ```
 ...